-Several scholars distinguish between kinds of hedonic happiness and a common distinction is made between 'emotional' and 'cognitive' happiness.
-These variants are denoted 'Affective Well-Being' (AWB) and 'Cognitive Well-Being' (CBW), e.g. by Luhmann et al. (2012a and 2012b).
+Several scholars distinguish between kinds of hedonic happiness and a common distinction is made between 'emotional' and 'cognitive' happinessi.

 Emotional happiness is how well one feels most of the time and this aspect is emphasized by Kahneman, Sarin & Wakker (1997).
-Emotional happiness is measured using mood questionnaires such as Bradburn's (1969) Affect Balance Scale and Experience Sampling Methods (ESM), such as those advocated by Kahneman & Krueger (2006).
+Emotional happiness is measured using mood questionnaires, such as Bradburn's (1969) Affect Balance Scale and the Experience Sampling Methods (ESM), as advocated by Kahneman & Krueger (2006).
 Some scholars see positive and negative affect as separate variants of happiness, e.g. Busseri & Salvada (2011).

+Cognitive happiness

-Cognitive happiness is the perceived gap between the realities of one's life and the ideal life and this kind of happiness is emphasized in Michalos (1985) in his 'Multiple Discrepancies Theory'.
+Is the perceived gap between the realities of one's life and the ideal life and this kind of happiness is emphasized by Michalos (1985) in his 'Multiple Discrepancies Theory'.
 This variant is measured using single questions such as the Cantril 'Ladder' to rate where one's life stands between the 'worst' and the 'best possible life', and multiple questions on the degree to which one's life is bringing what one wants from it (e.g. Sears and Barbee 1977).

-Several studies have shown that these two kinds of happiness are related but not the same; the inter-correlations are positive but modest and their correlation with other factors often differ in strength, such as the correlations of the happiness variants with income (e.g. Kahneman & Deaton 2010).
+Several studies have shown that these two kinds of happiness are related but not the same; the inter-correlations are positive but modest and their correlation with other factors often differ in strength, such as the correlations of these happiness variants with income (e.g. Kahneman & Deaton 2010).

-Veenhoven's conception of 'components' of happiness
+1.2 Veenhoven's theory of happiness